Logitech Combo Touch

 If I had even more money, I’d like to try the Magic Keyboard…

 Overall, it’s good for general users, but it also has many features that are useful for heavy users and various types of work.
 I believe it’s a more suitable tool for those who do some work on their iPad, even if it’s minimal.
-However, when space is limited, it becomes challenging to use, making it appear that it can only be used on an actual desk.
-Well, there’s no such thing as a perfect device… and honestly, the price seems steep, which is also disappointing.
+However, there are some drawbacks as it becomes difficult to use when space is limited, making it seem like it can only be used on an actual desk.
+Well, there’s no such thing as a perfect device… and honestly, the price seems a bit steep, which is also disappointing.
 I think this is almost equivalent to the official Apple product, even in terms of price.
+Actually, it’s a bit expensive.
+Apple’s prices are higher, but… still, while Apple’s peripherals are generally good, there are often many shortcomings when using them.
+That’s why there are many people (like me…) who want high-quality peripherals similar to Apple’s, and I think it adequately meets that demand.

 - This product, which I purchased myself because my Apple keyboard broke down… I may receive commissions through affiliate activities.